Sport in Saudi Arabia: Esports

 In September 2022, Saudi Arabia presented the National Gaming and Esports Strategy (NGES), which aims to make the country a global center for the video game industry by 2030 in accordance to Saudi Vision 2030, a strategic plan led by Crown Prince Mohammed bin Salman to diversify the Saudi economy, create job opportunities, and reduce reliance on oil.

 Pursuant to the NGES, in October 2023, Saudi Arabia announced the inaugural Esports World Cup as the successor of Gamers8, the Saudi Esports Federation's previously existing esports festival, which would be held annually in Riyadh starting in summer 2024.
 The 2024 Esports World Cup encompassed 23 tournaments across its 22 competitive titles.
 Each tournament adhered to its own unique format and rules, while 22 of the tournaments contributed to a larger competition known as the Club Championship.

 The inaugural Olympic Esports Games are planned to be hosted in Riyadh in 2027.

 In August 2025, the Esports World Cup Foundation announced the biennial Esports Nations Cup, a multi-title national-team tournament, with the inaugural finals scheduled for November 2026 in Riyadh before adopting a rotating-host model.
 The first edition is being co-developed with Electronic Arts, Krafton, Tencent and Ubisoft.
 Saudi Arabia is slated to host the debut event, with organisers projecting participation from more than 100 nations across roughly 15 titles and around 1,500 players qualifying to the finals.

 Ice hockey

 Ice hockey is also a minor sport but it has not been popular in Saudi Arabia; the first game occurred in 2010 during the Gulf Ice Hockey Championship.

 Professional wrestling

 Professional wrestling has been a recognizable minor sport in Saudi Arabia.
-The country has hosted one event by the U.S.-based promotion, WWE in Jeddah dubbed the Greatest Royal Rumble on April 27, 2018.
-The company will host a second event in Riyadh in fall of 2018 as part of the Saudi Vision 2030 plan.
+The country has hosted first event by the U.S.-based promotion, WWE in Jeddah dubbed the Greatest Royal Rumble on April 27, 2018.
+The company has since hosted more events with the recent being the 2026 Royal Rumble in Riyadh.

 WWE's programming (e.g. WWE Wal3ooha) airs throughout the country on OSN Sports Action 1 and has access to the WWE Network streaming service.